 Kofi Danso’s Scandalous Low Point

-For me, the lowest point in our whole experience with Kofi Danso and Miracle Arena was in the weeks and months following the scandal in which Kofi Danso was publically exposed for sleeping and fathering a child with a church member.
+For me, the lowest point in our whole experience with Kofi Danso and Miracle Arena was in the weeks and months following the scandal in which Kofi Danso was publically exposed for sleeping with and fathering a child with a church member.

 In my opinion, this could have been a turning point for Kofi.
 Had he acknowledged his mistakes, owned up to having an affair, taken responsibility as a father and repented, I could have respected him.
 Instead, he became extremely defensive, and this is when his true colors began to shine through.